-- (a) All employees, upon termination, shall receive 12 hours' pay for each year of continuous service in the establishment except an employee who has his/her employment terminated for just cause. - (b) Employees who qualify under this clause must be employed and work a minimum of 1,820 hours per year to qualify for 12 hours' pay.
-Employees working less hours, unless absent under conditions where he/she continues to accrue seniority, will receive pro rata severance pay for the year based on the actual hours worked as a percentage of 1,820 hours.
+- (a) All employees, upon termination, shall receive 12 hours' pay for each year of continuous service in the establishment except an employee who has their employment terminated for just cause. - (b) Employees who qualify under this clause must be employed and work a minimum of 1,820 hours per year to qualify for 12 hours' pay.
+Employees working less hours, unless absent under conditions where they continue to accrue seniority, will receive pro rata severance pay for the year based on the actual hours worked as a percentage of 1,820 hours.

-24.2 Cashout in the Event of Sale
+24.2 Cash Out in the Event of Sale